 Did the Trapper Keeper get discontinued?
 A brief investigation

-As I was doing research on the state of the Trapper Keeper in 2018, I noticed a problem which made me wonder if the contraband status of the Trapper Keeper finally caught up with it.
+As I was doing research on the state of the Trapper Keeper in 2018, I noticed a problem which made me wonder if the contraband status of the colorful folder organizer finally caught up with it.

 I searched for some models for purchase on Amazon and found nothing but folders and notebooks—no binders.
 Target, same deal.
 Walmart, ditto.